 Home of the TWeed Project and collaborators.
 Featuring the project framework, fieldwork news and project updates.

-The BGS blog written by scientists for the pleasure of everyone.
+This blog is an introduction to the project written by scientists for the pleasure of everyone.
 Collaborators will be frequently posting with TWeed news and progress as it happens.
-Read an introduction to the project.